OXtal: An All-Atom Diffusion Model for Organic Crystal Structure Prediction: Technical Details

 \section{Technical Details}

 Experiments were performed on heterogenous GPU clusters consisting of NVIDIA L40S and H100 GPUs.
 Models were primarily trained using multinode DDP training on L40S GPUs as cluster availability permitted.
 Inference is performed across all available hardware.
+Our model code is available to use here: \href{https://github.com/OXtal/OXtal}{https://github.com/OXtal/OXtal}.